barbolani/blood-pressure-tracker/README.md

+# A blood pressure tracker

+This is an example app built with Google's Antigravity IDE that tracks blood pressure data samples.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.